 GIRFT is a support offer to trusts which is jointly overseen by NHS Improvement and the Royal National Orthopaedic Hospital NHS Trust (RNOH).
 The programme is led by front line clinicians who conduct peer to peer conversations across all trusts to determine what action should be taken to reduce unwarranted variations.
 The approach is individual to each trust and the focus is granular and clinically sensitive.
 In this way, GIRFT is a support vehicle for local change led by local clinicians and managers.

 Sometimes GIRFT will identify opportunities to improve referral pathways.
-We are currently establishing our regional hubs which will work closely with CCGs, GP consortia, STPs and other local support teams such as RightCare to support improvements as required across the whole pathway.
+Our regional hubs which will work closely with CCGs, GP consortia, STPs and other local support teams such as RightCare to support improvements as required across the whole pathway.

 GIRFT is supporting trusts with data-driven insight into where changes and improvements can be made across a range of specialties to deliver real benefits in patient care, reducing complications and raising quality.
 Recommendations adopted following publication of the GIRFT orthopaedic national report have helped to free up to 50,000 beds annually by reducing length of stay for hip and knee operations.
 Trusts have also moved towards more ring-fenced orthopaedic beds, reducing cross infection and enabling patients to return home sooner.

-Further opportunities to enhance patients’ experience of care and improve patient outcomes while delivering tangible savings to trusts were highlighted in the GIRFT general surgery national report published in August 2017.
-Its recommendations include suggestions that could reduce length of stay, reduce post-surgical infections and prevent unnecessary readmissions.
+Further opportunities to enhance patients’ experience of care and improve patient outcomes while delivering tangible savings to trusts have been highlighted in subsequent GIRFT national reports.
+Recommendations include suggestions that could reduce length of stay, reduce post-surgical infections and prevent unnecessary readmissions.
 Our ambition is that trusts, working with GIRFT and in collaboration with local STP and NHS RightCare programmes, will reap the benefits over time as changes are embedded.

 We cannot afford to lose traction on the gains made by trusts through the GIRFT programme.
 GIRFT will work with partners to make sure we sustain improvements by: